opvia/product-challenge/README.md

 Congratulations on being selected for the penultimate stage of our interview process!

-We really appreciate the time you have invested so far and only invited you to this challenge because we think there's a good chance we'd be a great fit.
+We appreciate the time you have invested so far and only invited you to this challenge because we think there's a good chance we'd be a great fit.

-This is our only opportunity to see how you deliver on a product problem, so we value it very highly.
+This is our only opportunity to see how you build, so please show us how you build.

 ## How to complete this stage of the interview process